czerwonk/dns-drain/README.md

--new_ip | set a replacement IP (not compatible with -value and -regex) -new_value | set a replacement value (not compatible with -ip) -file | input (undrain) or output (drain) file (default: drain.json)
+-new_ip | set a replacement IP (not compatible with -value and -regex) -new_value | set a replacement value (not compatible with -ip) -file | input (undrain) or output (drain) file (default: drain.json) -limit | max number of records to change (-1 = unlimited, default -1)

 ## Supported providers
 * Google Cloud DNS